shadow-detect/firmware/README.md

 # changelog

+* v236 - bugfix - when finding the mac_str with no entry - added a function.
 * v235 - experiment - arp scan remove 0.0.0.0 alternative way
 * v234 - experiment - reinstate some older changes to arp scan
 * v233 - experiment - reinstate some older changes to arp scan